matt2005/PSDepend/README.md

 ## **This is a fork of PSDepend as the [master repo](https://rgithub.com/RamblingCookieMonster/PSDepend) appears to have been abandoned**

-I've created this so I fix some issues that are causing me pain. such as os detection not working correctly ps7 on windows
+I've created this so I fix some issues that are causing me pain. such as os detection not working correctly ps7 on windows.
+Please submit Issues/PR's if you encounter issues.

 PSDepend2
 ========